 Single episode acts of nastiness or physical aggression are not the same as bullying.
 However, single episodes of nastiness or physical aggression are not acceptable behaviours at our school and may have serious consequences for students engaging in this behaviour.
 Yarram Secondary College will use its Student Wellbeing and Engagement Policy to guide a response to single episodes of nastiness or physical aggression.

 Harassment is language or actions that are demeaning, offensive or intimidating to a person.
 It can take many forms, including sexual harassment and disability harassment.

-Further information about these two forms of harassment, including definitions, is set out in our Inclusion and Diversity Policy .
+Discrimination is behaviour that treats someone unfavourably because of a personal characteristic (for example, race, religious belief or activity, disability, sex or intersex status, gender identity or sexual orientation).

+Discrimination, harassment, and any other inappropriate behaviour is not tolerated at our school and there may be serious consequences for students engaging in this behaviour.
+This includes any form of racism, religious or disability discrimination, sexism, homophobia, transphobia, or any other behaviour that targets an individual or group.

 Bullying Prevention

-Yarram Secondary College has a number of programs and strategies in place to build a positive and inclusive school culture.
-We strive to foster a school culture that prevents bullying behaviour by modelling and encouraging behaviour that demonstrates acceptance, kindness, and respect.
+Yarram Secondary College has a number of programs and strategies in place to build a positive and inclusive school culture and relationships to promote wellbeing.
+We strive to foster a school culture that prevents bullying behaviour by modelling, encouraging and teaching behaviour that demonstrates acceptance, kindness, and respect.

 Bullying prevention at Yarram Secondary College is proactive and is supported by research that indicates that a whole school, multifaceted approach is the most effect way to prevent and address bullying.
 At our school:

-We have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing.
+We identify and implement evidence-based programs and initiatives from the Schools Mental Health Menu that are relevant to preventing and addressing bullying and help us to build a positive and inclusive school climate.
+[You may include the specific programs and initiatives from the Menu your school engages with]

 We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students.

+We participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school.

+We celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion.

+We participate in the Safe Schools program to help us foster a safe environment that is supportive and inclusive of LGBTIQ+ students.

 Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour.

 A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts.

 In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
 This promotes resilience, assertiveness, conflict resolution and problem solving.

+We promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied.

 The Peer Support Program and the Peer Mediation program encourage positive relationships between students in different year levels.
 We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way.